mrazomej/phd/docs/src/chapter_04/section_06_microscopy.md

 **Cell Segmentation**

 Each bacterial strain constitutively expressed an mCherry fluorophore from a low copy-number plasmid.
-This served as a volume marker of cell mass allowing us to segment individual cells through edge detection in fluorescence.
-We used the Marr-Hildreth edge detector [@Marr1980] which identifies edges by taking the second derivative of a lightly Gaussian blurred image.
+This served as a volume marker of cell mass, allowing us to segment individual cells through edge detection in fluorescence.
+We used the Marr-Hildreth edge detector [@Marr1980], which identifies edges by taking the second derivative of a lightly Gaussian blurred image.
 Edges are identified as those regions which cross from highly negative to highly positive values or vice-versa within a specified neighborhood.
 Bacterial cells were defined as